-Our top award for the best rain poncho for hiking goes to Coleman’s EVA poncho.
-Coleman produces thousands of revered camping and outdoor products, and their EVA poncho is no exception.
-This protective sheath boasts handy metal grommets.
-These elements enable users to turn their waterproof coverall into a makeshift emergency shelter.
+Ouraward for the best rain poncho for hiking goes to Coleman’s EVA poncho.
+Coleman has a long history of producing low-cost but high-performing camping and outdoor products, and their EVA poncho is no exception.

 You’re in the right place!
 In this guide, we will be covering the following: